iaK/dispatch-group/README.md

 ### Helper functions

-Along with the dispatch_now() function mentioned above, theres also a way to run the job in the current process.
+Along with the dispatch_group() function mentioned above, theres also a way to run the job in the current process.

 Note!
 The jobs passed in gets pushed onto the queue, only the monitoring job is ran synchronously.